ashishsonone/chutneybot/README.txt

 - - - - - -
-How to sync local and remote db:
+How to sync local and remote db

+#scripts in 'app/scripts' folder

-#Take dumps of db regularly:
+#Take dumps of db and scp to remote:
-folder=2016-09-19-18-00
-mongodump --db chutney --out $folder

-#copy over to remote folder 2016-09-19-18-00
-scp -r -i ~/Documents/AWS/estest.pem $folder $myEC2:~/Downloads/

-#ssh to remote and execute commands
-ssh -i ~/Documents/AWS/estest.pem $myEC2

-#execute following to restore
-folder=2016-09-19-18-00
-cd ~/Downloads
-mongo chutney --eval "db.clients.drop(); db.people.drop(); db.work.drop();"
-mongorestore --collection clients --db chutney $folder/chutney/clients.bson mongorestore --collection work --db chutney $folder/chutney/work.bson mongorestore --collection people --db chutney $folder/chutney/people.bson mongorestore --collection awards --db chutney $folder/chutney/awards.bson
+python dump_scp.py

+#restore the local mongodb backup on remote using restore.sh script
+./restore.sh  <backup-folder-name>